-The Student shall be permitted to possess on his/her person all necessary supplies and equipment to perform such tasks at all times.
-If the Principal or his/her designee determines that the Student has performed any diabetes care tasks or used medical equipment for purposes other than the Student's own care, the Board or its designee may revoke the Student's permission to provide for his/her own care.
+A student with diabetes is permitted to possess on the student's self at all times all necessary supplies and equipment to perform diabetes care tasks.
+If the student performs any diabetes care tasks or uses medical equipment for purposes other than the student's own care, the Board will revoke the student's permission to attend to the care and management of the student's diabetes.